The Loneliness of Going through Divorce

 How did you know you were ready to date after your divorce?

-Marci Payne offers individual and marriage counseling in Independence MO (near Blue Springs and Lee’s Summit MO).
-One of her specialties is working with men who are going through a breakup or divorce who want to be more confident when they start over.
-Schedule a free 15 minute phone consult to determine if she is the best counselor for you.
+Marci Payne offers anxiety and relationship counseling for men and women at her office in Independence MO (near Blue Springs and Lee’s Summit MO).
+One of her specialties is working with adults who are going through a divorce and want to be more confident being single again.
+Schedule a free 15-minute phone consult to determine if she is the best counselor for you.